ghanashyamvtatti/babble/README.md

 | Subscriptions Server | 3005 |
 | UI                   | 3000 |
 | API Gateway          | 8080 |

-Each micro-service will be interacting with its own key-val pair in the raft implementation we'll use in stage 3 So the data server is currently emulating etcd/raft.

 ## Setup
 (ensure you have yarn or npm installed)